 Pick a tree topper with good scale for the tree; a version that’s too small will detract from a full appearance.
 If the tree is of maximum height for the room, consider a bow-style tree topper that will still make a statement but doesn’t require space above the top of the tree.

-And once you’ve employed all the strategies that make the tree look fuller, finish it with a tree skirt or collar.
+And once you’ve employed all the strategies that make the tree look fuller, finish it with Christmas tree skirt ideas or a collar.
 It will conceal a spindly trunk or the legs of a stand that will make the effect unbalanced.

 Are you supposed to water your Christmas tree?

-Watering a real Christmas tree is essential if you want it to look its generous best for the holidays.
+Watering is essential if you want to keep a Christmas tree alive and ensure it looks its generous best for the holidays.
 If it’s short of water it can drop its needles, undoing the efforts to make it look fuller.

 To keep the tree in best condition, make sure it is positioned away from heat sources like fires and vents, as well as out of direct sunlight, in addition to keeping the water in the stand topped up.